Codemon72/JavaScript--Gym_and_Library/CONCEPTS AND TERMS.md

 ---
 ## truthy, falsy, absence of value

-### null vs undefined
-`null` is the intentional, `undefined` the unintentional absence of value.
-=> good practice: if you want to set something to 'no value' set it to `null`.
-If the JS engine is setting something to 'no value' it will use `undefined`.

 ### truthy vs falsy
-Anything that evaluates to `false` in a conditional is 'falsy'.
-All values are truthy unless they are defined as falsy (i.e., except for false, 0, -0, 0n, "", null, undefined, and NaN).
-JavaScript uses type coercion in Boolean contexts.
+tldr: JavaScript uses type coercion in Boolean contexts.

+Whenever JS has to evaluate a statement to be true or false (e.g. in a conditional statement) and can't do it with mathematics or pure logic, it uses **type coercion**.

-in a conditional these will all evaluate to false:
+in a conditional JS will evaluate all these to false:
 - `undefined`
 - `null`
 - empty string `''` `""` ` `` `
-- `0`
+- `0` also: `-0` and `0n`
 - `NaN`
 - `false`